Ganga09/Anime_recommendation_System/README.md

 5. episodes - how many episodes in this show and 1 for movie.
 6. rating - an average rating out of 10 for this anime.
 7. members - number of community members that are in this anime's "group".

+   ...(The image shown edited for the title and not the exact output )